 Bird’s custard powder is suitable for vegans.
 The ingredients are maize starch, salt, flavouring and colour (annatto).
 You’ll need to add your own plant-based milk to it.
 Don’t get this product confused with Bird’s instant custard powder – that is not vegan as it contains milk.

-Bird’s custard powder is not lablled as suitable for vegans, so I emailed the company that makes Bird’s custard powder, Premier Foods, to ask if they could confirm that it is.
+Bird’s custard powder is not labelled as suitable for vegans, so I emailed the company that makes Bird’s custard powder, Premier Foods, to ask if they could confirm that it is vegan.
 This was their response:

 “If we can scientifically demonstrate that a product is suitable for a vegan diet then packaging will carry a ‘vegan’ flash on the pack.
 This is not the case at this moment in time for Bird’s custard due to our current manufacturing processes and operations where we manufacture products that do contain ingredients of animal origin and products that do not.”Emma, Premier Foods

 So, it seems that the reason why Bird’s custard powder is not labelled as vegan is that it’s made in the same factory as animal products and so there’s a chance of cross-contamination.

-Most vegans will be happy to accept that this product is vegan because most products are not manufactured completely separately from animal products.
+Most vegans will be happy to accept that this product is vegan because it is rare that processed foods would be manufactured completely separately from animal products.
 However, if you have a severe allergy to milk or eggs than you may want to avoid it.